keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ## Conventions

-I will provide Scala code for concrete examples and note where different.
+I will provide Scala code for concrete examples and note where they are different.
 Abstract examples will employ notation that looks like Scala-inspired "math".

 Terminology will leverage common functional programming vocabulary.